storacha/RFC/rfc/forge-encryption.md

 Key rotation requires the **Mutability** feature (see [forge-mutability.md](./forge-mutability.md)) because:
 - Rotation creates new metadata CIDs (wrapped DEK changes)
-- The catalog/UCN must be updated to point to the new metadata CID
+- Pail entries must be updated to point to the new metadata CID
-- Without mutability, clients cannot discover the rotated metadata
+- UCN publishes the updated Pail head so clients can discover the rotated metadata

 Guppy SHOULD support two types of key rotation via CLI commands (KMS mode only):